john-fotis/MIPS-Pipeline-Analysis/README.md

   Tested Implementation Details:

   * CPU 0
-  - [ ] Ignore Data hazzards
+  - [ ] Ignore Data hazards
-  - [X] Detect Data hazzards and stall
+  - [X] Detect Data hazards and stall
-  - [ ] Detect Data hazzards and forward
+  - [ ] Detect Data hazards and forward
-  - [ ] Ignore Control hazzards and use Delay Slot
+  - [ ] Ignore Control hazards and use Delay Slot
-  - [X] Detect Control hazzards and stall
+  - [X] Detect Control hazards and stall
   - [ ] Use 1-bit Branch Predictor with 6-bit BHT
   - [ ] Use 2-bit Branch Predictor with 6-bit BHT
   - [X] Use Branch resolution in ID stage instead of EX

   * CPU 1
-  - [ ] Ignore Data hazzards
+  - [ ] Ignore Data hazards
-  - [ ] Detect Data hazzards and stall
+  - [ ] Detect Data hazards and stall
-  - [X] Detect Data hazzards and forward
+  - [X] Detect Data hazards and forward
-  - [ ] Ignore Control hazzards and use Delay Slot
+  - [ ] Ignore Control hazards and use Delay Slot
-  - [X] Detect Control hazzards and stall
+  - [X] Detect Control hazards and stall
   - [ ] Use 1-bit Branch Predictor with 6-bit BHT
   - [ ] Use 2-bit Branch Predictor with 6-bit BHT
   - [X] Use Branch resolution in ID stage instead of EX

   * CPU 2
-  - [ ] Ignore Data hazzards
+  - [ ] Ignore Data hazards
-  - [ ] Detect Data hazzards and stall
+  - [ ] Detect Data hazards and stall
-  - [X] Detect Data hazzards and forward
+  - [X] Detect Data hazards and forward
-  - [ ] Ignore Control hazzards and use Delay Slot
+  - [ ] Ignore Control hazards and use Delay Slot
-  - [ ] Detect Control hazzards and stall
+  - [ ] Detect Control hazards and stall
   - [X] Use 1-bit Branch Predictor with 6-bit BHT
   - [ ] Use 2-bit Branch Predictor with 6-bit BHT
   - [X] Use Branch resolution in ID stage instead of EX

   * CPU 3
-  - [ ] Ignore Data hazzards
+  - [ ] Ignore Data hazards
-  - [X] Detect Data hazzards and stall
+  - [X] Detect Data hazards and stall
-  - [ ] Detect Data hazzards and forward
+  - [ ] Detect Data hazards and forward
-  - [X] Ignore Control hazzards and use Delay Slot
+  - [X] Ignore Control hazards and use Delay Slot
-  - [ ] Detect Control hazzards and stall
+  - [ ] Detect Control hazards and stall
   - [ ] Use 1-bit Branch Predictor with 6-bit BHT
   - [ ] Use 2-bit Branch Predictor with 6-bit BHT
   - [X] Use Branch resolution in ID stage instead of EX

   * CPU 4
-  - [ ] Ignore Data hazzards
+  - [ ] Ignore Data hazards
-  - [X] Detect Data hazzards and stall
+  - [X] Detect Data hazards and stall
-  - [ ] Detect Data hazzards and forward
+  - [ ] Detect Data hazards and forward
-  - [ ] Ignore Control hazzards and use Delay Slot
+  - [ ] Ignore Control hazards and use Delay Slot
-  - [ ] Detect Control hazzards and stall
+  - [ ] Detect Control hazards and stall
   - [X] Use 1-bit Branch Predictor with 6-bit BHT
   - [ ] Use 2-bit Branch Predictor with 6-bit BHT
   - [X] Use Branch resolution in ID stage instead of EX

   * CPU 5
-  - [ ] Ignore Data hazzards
+  - [ ] Ignore Data hazards
-  - [X] Detect Data hazzards and stall
+  - [X] Detect Data hazards and stall
-  - [ ] Detect Data hazzards and forward
+  - [ ] Detect Data hazards and forward
-  - [ ] Ignore Control hazzards and use Delay Slot
+  - [ ] Ignore Control hazards and use Delay Slot
-  - [ ] Detect Control hazzards and stall
+  - [ ] Detect Control hazards and stall
   - [ ] Use 1-bit Branch Predictor with 6-bit BHT
   - [X] Use 2-bit Branch Predictor with 6-bit BHT
   - [X] Use Branch resolution in ID stage instead of EX

   * CPU 6
-  - [ ] Ignore Data hazzards
+  - [ ] Ignore Data hazards
-  - [ ] Detect Data hazzards and stall
+  - [ ] Detect Data hazards and stall
-  - [X] Detect Data hazzards and forward
+  - [X] Detect Data hazards and forward
-  - [ ] Ignore Control hazzards and use Delay Slot
+  - [ ] Ignore Control hazards and use Delay Slot
-  - [X] Detect Control hazzards and stall
+  - [X] Detect Control hazards and stall
   - [ ] Use 1-bit Branch Predictor with 6-bit BHT
   - [ ] Use 2-bit Branch Predictor with 6-bit BHT
   - [X] Use Branch resolution in ID stage instead of EX

   * CPU 7
-  - [ ] Ignore Data hazzards
+  - [ ] Ignore Data hazards
-  - [ ] Detect Data hazzards and stall
+  - [ ] Detect Data hazards and stall
-  - [X] Detect Data hazzards and forward
+  - [X] Detect Data hazards and forward
-  - [ ] Ignore Control hazzards and use Delay Slot
+  - [ ] Ignore Control hazards and use Delay Slot
-  - [ ] Detect Control hazzards and stall
+  - [ ] Detect Control hazards and stall
   - [X] Use 1-bit Branch Predictor with 6-bit BHT
   - [ ] Use 2-bit Branch Predictor with 6-bit BHT
   - [X] Use Branch resolution in ID stage instead of EX

   * CPU 8
-  - [ ] Ignore Data hazzards
+  - [ ] Ignore Data hazards
-  - [ ] Detect Data hazzards and stall
+  - [ ] Detect Data hazards and stall
-  - [X] Detect Data hazzards and forward
+  - [X] Detect Data hazards and forward
-  - [ ] Ignore Control hazzards and use Delay Slot
+  - [ ] Ignore Control hazards and use Delay Slot
-  - [ ] Detect Control hazzards and stall
+  - [ ] Detect Control hazards and stall
   - [ ] Use 1-bit Branch Predictor with 6-bit BHT
   - [X] Use 2-bit Branch Predictor with 6-bit BHT
   - [X] Use Branch resolution in ID stage instead of EX